halleyl/florida-energy/docs/readme.md

   I chose a Line Chart for this data, because it also shows a time-based progression of energy use.
 I could have used an Area Chart as well, but I wanted to use 2 different charts to get more practice.
 I reversed the hAxis of this data as well, so that it displayed chronologically.

+---

->Because the data sets share a common time frame, it would have been especially interesting to show the two within the same chart for comparison (however, that wasn't the assignment.)
+Because the data sets share a common time frame, it would have been especially interesting to show the two within the same chart for comparison (however, that wasn't the assignment.)